 What You Don’t Know Can Cost You

-Once you’re behind or out of compliance with the IRS and Colorado’s Department of Revenue, it’s not that easy to get caught up or stay on top of current tax obligations.
-Much like individual taxes, owing either agency is subject to any number of tax penalties that compound the original amount owed.
+Once you’re behind or out of compliance with the IRS and New York’s Department of Revenue, it’s not that easy to get caught up or stay on top of current tax obligations.
+Much like individual taxes, owing to either agency is subject to any number of tax penalties that compound the original amount owed.
 At True Resolve, we’ve seen penalties of up to 75% of the owed amount and more.
 In fact, between the state and Internal Revenue Service, there are over 100 penalties that you might be subject to pay.

-Both the IRS and Colorado can utilize a failure to file and failure to pay penalty.
+Both the IRS and New York can utilize a failure to file and failure to pay penalty.
 These typically increase the longer you ignore your tax problem, pushing your balance higher and higher.
 If any fraud is proven, the state will impose a penalty of up to 150% on taxes owed.
 On top of that, the IRS can penalize you by up to 75% on the underpaid tax amount.
 As you can see, business IRS problems along with state can be devastating to your Denver business.

 The IRS Takes Collections Very Seriously